As it is the week for M on ABC Wednesday, I thought I might write about the mighty mite, with thanks to the QI Book of Animal Ignorance.

 They burrow in head first and have a digestive system so efficient that they don’t produce any waste and when they die, they simply dissolve away.

 The species we’re most familiar with is the dust mite, or “skin-eating feather-stabber” to translate its Latin name.
-They eat the small bag of skin flakes that each of us lose every year.
+They eat the small bag of skin flakes that each of us loses every year.

 Mites can be a problem, of course.
-They carry viruses that cause scabies, Lyme disease, dermatitis and typhus.
+They cause scabies and viruses such as Lyme disease, dermatitis and typhus.
 One species almost wiped out the honey bee and mites cause billions of pounds worth of damage to crops each year.

 But they have something in common with the dinosaur — both were given their Latin titles by Lancastrian-born biologist, Sir Richard Owen, founder of the Natural History Museum.